gene-git/blog/dual-root.rst

 This is a little tricky.
 I was hoping bootctl -p would be a reliable way to detect which
 <esp> was used for current boot, but I didn't find a reliable way.
 Instead I wrote a little script
 to identfify which <esp> was used and mount then bind mount it onto /boot.
 My script is in python, mainly as I found doing it in bash unpleasant.
-Perhaps someone better with scripting might make a bash version.
+Perhaps someone with better scripting skills might make a bash version if so desired.

 So whats needed is to install the script in /usr/bin/bind-mount-efi.
 Copy the systemd service file to /etc/systemd/system/bind-mount-efi.service.
 Then enable the service